alexan0218/AforAwful/Pascal_Matrix/readme.txt

 You can find all required data records at locations below:

-1.The lu_fact function is in class "LUDecomposition.java"
+1.To test lu_fact, qr_facthouseh, and qr_fact_givens functions :

-2.The qr_fact_househ and the qr_fact_givens functions are in class ""QRdecomposition.java"
+	javac *.java  -> java TestDecomposition testfilename.dat

-3.The function "getError()" is in both classes above.
+2. To test solve_lu_b and solve_qr_b functions :

-4.The solve_lu_b function is in class "Solve_lu_b.java"
+	javac *.java -> java TestSolutions testfilename.dat

-5.The solve_qr_b function is in class "QRsolution.java"
+3. To get the Pascal Matrix all operations' outputs:

-6.javac *.java -> java PascalMatrix
+	javac *.java -> java PascalMatrix

   a txt file will be generated and all solutions and errors

   are in that file with readable alignment.

-7.The plot was in the "Pascal_Matrix.xlsx"
+4.The plot was in the "Pascal_Matrix.xlsx"